SoK-Vul4C/SoK/README.md

 ## 4. Usage

-Please ensure that you have properly installed docker and Docker SDK for Python before using.
+Please ensure that you have properly installed docker and Docker SDK for Python before starting.

-You can use our provided vul4c series images, such as vul4c/vulnfix:1.0.
+You can use our experimental docker images, such as `vul4c/vulnfix:1.0`.

 To use the Vul4C benchmark, you can follow these steps: